 P22 [Mother]: You gotta slow down...

 We observed the most encouragement in gaming groups in which adults were the relative gaming experts.
-In gaming groups in which youth were the gaming experts, the role of encourager & strategizer was extremely rare.
+In gaming groups in which youth were the gaming experts, we observed few instances of participants serving as encouragers and strategizers.

 Performer/Audience